ros-realtime/reference-system/README.md

 ## Reference System

 A _reference system_ is defined by:
+- A [platform](#supported-platforms) is defined by:
+    - Hardware (e.g. an off-the-shelf single-board computer, embedded ECU, etc.)
+        - if there are multiple configurations available for such hardware, ensure it is specified
+    - Operating System (OS) like RT linux, QNX, etc. along with any special configurations made
+- for simplicity and ease of benchmarking, **all nodes must run on a single process**
 - a fixed number of nodes
     - each node with:
         - a fixed number of publishers and subscribers